Pursuit Crash in Inglewood Kills 2 People, Suspected DUI Driver in Custody

-A police pursuit Wednesday night ended with a crash that killed two people in the city of Inglewood.
+Two people were killed Wednesday night when their car was struck by a DUI suspect in a pickup at the end of a brief pursuit in Inglewood.

-At about 10:36 p.m., California Highway Patrol officers with the West LA division spotted a blue pickup truck going at high speeds and even running a red light near the 405 Freeway where the driver got on the northbound side, said CHP Officer Franco Pepi.
+The victims were identified as a 22-year-old woman and 27-year-old man.
+Their names were not immediately available.

-The officers followed the vehicle, according to Pepi, but the driver refused to stop and a pursuit began on the 405 Freeway before exiting at Manchester Blvd., which took officers on a quick pursuit through surface streets in Inglewood.
+The victims' car was T- boned by the DUI suspect's pickup shortly after 10:30 p.m. when California Highway Patrol officers spotted the blue pickup going at high speeds.
+The pickup ran a red light near the 405 Freeway, where the driver headed north, said CHP Officer Franco Pepi.

 Local